zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 That's all you need to do in your training script!

-BSConv PyTorch modules
+BSConv PyTorch Modules
 ----------------------

-We provide two PyTorch modules `bsconv.pytorch.BSConvU` and `bsconv.pytorch.BSConvS` which can be used instead of `torch.nn.Conv2d` layers.
+We provide two PyTorch modules `bsconv.pytorch.BSConvU` (unconstrained BSConv) and `bsconv.pytorch.BSConvS` (subspace BSConv) which can be used instead of `torch.nn.Conv2d` layers.

-Building a custom AlexNet model with BSConv modules:
+### Example 1: Building a simple custom model with unconstrained BSConvU modules:

 ```python
 import torch